cypress-io/cypress-grep/README.md

 # filter all specs first, and only run the ones with
 # suite or test titles containing the string "it loads"
 $ npx cypress run --env grep="it loads",grepFilterSpecs=true
+# filter all specs files, only run the specs with a tag "@smoke"
+$ npx cypress run --env grepTags=@smoke,grepFilterSpecs=true
 ```

 Note: this requires installing this plugin in your project's plugin file, see the [Install](#install).

-Note 2: the `grepFilterSpecs` option is only compatible with the `grep` option, and not with `grepTags` option.
+Note 2: the `grepFilterSpecs` option is only compatible with the positive `grep` and `grepTags` options, not with the negative "!..." filter.

 ### grep untagged tests